GilDev/TaraniTunes/README.md

 [![TaraniTunes Instruction Video](https://img.youtube.com/vi/gCiody4izEs/0.jpg)](https://youtu.be/gCiody4izEs)

 The installation process changed a bit, principaly the `playlist.txt` syntax.
-There are also changes to the Logical Switches and activating Timer3 to use to automatically play the next song without user input .
+There are also changes to the Logical Switches and activating Timer3 to use to automatically play the next song without user input.

 "KEEPING YOUR ATTENTION ON THE STICKS WHERE THEY BELONG"!

 Please refer to the following instructions.

 ### Installation